zmon1010/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/splitter.md

 # Splitter HtmlHelper Overview

-The Splitter HtmlHelper extension is a server-side wrapper for the [Kendo UI Splitter](http://demos.telerik.com/aspnet-mvc/splitter/index).
+The Splitter HtmlHelper extension is a server-side wrapper for the [Kendo UI Splitter](http://demos.telerik.com/kendo-ui/splitter/index).

-The [Kendo UI Splitter widget](http://docs.telerik.com/kendo-ui/controls/layout/splitter/overview) provides a dynamic layout of resizeable and collapsible panes.
+It allows you to configure the Kendo UI Splitter from server-side code.
+The [Splitter](http://docs.telerik.com/kendo-ui/controls/layout/splitter/overview) provides a dynamic layout of resizeable and collapsible panes.
 It converts the children of an HTML element into an interactive layout, adding resize and collapse handles depending on its configuration.
 The vertical and horizontal orientation of a Kendo UI Splitter can be combined to build complex layouts.

 For more information on the HtmlHelper, refer to the article on the [Splitter HtmlHelper for ASP.NET MVC](http://docs.telerik.com/aspnet-mvc/helpers/splitter/overview).